iiasa/message_ix/message_ix/tools/lp_diag/Readme.rst

 - reconsideration of measurement units of the corresponding variables and relations,
-- consideration of replacing `small` (in relations to other coefficients in the same row or column) by zero,
+- consideration of replacing `small` (in relations to other coefficients in the same row or column) elements by zero,
 - splitting the corresponding rows and/or columns,
 - verification of the coefficients' values.